Rapid hydrofracture of icy moon shells: insights from glaciology: Introduction

-One pathway for the possibility of life on Europa requires the exchange of oxidants and organics produced on the moon’s surface with the subsurface ocean (e.g. \citealp{Delitsky1998IceSatellites, Carlson1999HydrogenEuropa, Chyba2000EnergyEuropa, Chyba2001PossibleEuropa}), placing an emphasis on ‘chaos terrains’ as possible locations for major melt-through events of Europa’s icy shell \citep{Carr1998EvidenceEuropa, Soderlund2013Ocean-drivenLatitudes}.
-However, direct contact between a thin layer of brittle surface ice and an underlying ocean requires an unrealistic amount of thermal energy to locally melt Europa’s icy shell \citep{Collins2000EvaluationEuropa, Goodman2004HydrothermalFormation}, the thickness of which is poorly constrained but may exceed 30 km \citep{Sotin2002Europa:Melting, Billings2005TheRidges, Fagents2022Cryovolcanism}.
-Chaos terrain explanations therefore frequently invoke the presence of a near surface water body emplaced through convective upwelling (e.g. \citealp{Sotin2002Europa:Melting, Figueredo2002GeologyChaos, Pappalardo2004TheDiapirism, Schmidt2011ActiveEuropa})) or sills \citep{Michaut2014DomesSills} that then reaches the surface through brittle fracturing of the surface (e.g. \citealp{Crawford1988Gas-drivenEuropa, Collins2000EvaluationEuropa, Manga2007PressurizedEnceladus, Luzzi2021CalderaMars}).
-Perched water bodies are required in these chaos terrain formation scenarios because the negative buoyancy of water with respect to ice means fractures propagating upwards from the subsurface ocean would extend at most 90\% of the way through the shell before reaching hydrostatic equilibrium \citep{Crawford1988Gas-drivenEuropa}.
+One pathway for the possibility of life on Europa requires the exchange of oxidants and organics produced on the moon’s surface with the subsurface ocean (e.g. \citealp{Delitsky1998IceSatellites, Carlson1999HydrogenEuropa, Chyba2000EnergyEuropa, Chyba2001PossibleEuropa}), placing an emphasis on `chaos terrains’ as possible locations for \track{localized melting} of Europa’s icy shell \citep{Carr1998EvidenceEuropa, Thomson2001EvidenceFlux} \track{that may facilitate surface-ocean exchange}.
+However, direct contact between a thin layer of brittle surface ice and an underlying ocean requires an unrealistic amount of thermal energy to locally melt Europa’s icy shell \citep{Collins2000EvaluationEuropa, Goodman2004HydrothermalFormation}, the thickness of which is poorly constrained but may exceed 30 km \citep{Schenk2002ThicknessShapes, Sotin2002Europa:Melting, Billings2005TheRidges, Fagents2022Cryovolcanism}. \track{Theories to explain chaos formation} therefore frequently invoke the presence of a near surface water body emplaced through convective upwelling (e.g. \citealp{Sotin2002Europa:Melting, Figueredo2002GeologyChaos, Pappalardo2004TheDiapirism, Schmidt2011ActiveEuropa}) \track{upwards fracture of ice} \citep{Walker2021PropagationCracks}, \track{or} sills \citep{Michaut2014DomesSills} that then reach the surface through brittle \track{fracture} (e.g. \citealp{Crawford1988Gas-drivenEuropa, Collins2000EvaluationEuropa, Manga2007PressurizedEnceladus, Luzzi2021CalderaMars, Singer2023ThinRingGraben}).
+Perched \track{(i.e. disconnected from the subsurface ocean)} water bodies are required in these chaos terrain formation scenarios because the negative buoyancy of water with respect to ice means fractures propagating upwards from the subsurface ocean would extend at most 90\% of the way through the shell before reaching hydrostatic equilibrium \citep{Crawford1988Gas-drivenEuropa}.